Parish Ministries

 Hospitality Sunday

 Hospitality Sunday was established at St Alfred during the early 1990's.
 Hospitality Sunday is an important social event in our parish community.
 The last Sunday of each month is our chance, as a large parish, to get together and enjoy each other’s company while sharing some time together.
-We serve coffee, tea, and juice along with doughnuts in St. Mark Room after all Sunday Masses (7:45, 9:00, 10:30 a.m and 12:00 noon).
+We serve coffee, tea, and juice along with doughnuts in St. Mark Room after all Sunday Masses (7:30, 9:30, 11:30).
 Please come and join us.

 The Out of the Cold Program

 The Out of the Cold Program provides meals and overnight accommodations for the needy and homeless in our Community.
 The program runs from November 1st to March 31st.
-Every night at 6:00pm, church doors open and guests are welcomed.
-Teams of volunteers help out in various areas such as preparation of meals, serving of meals, socialize with guests, supervise overnight guests and of course with the clean up.
-Each night we serve an average of 170 meals and provide overnight accommodations to approximately 25 individuals.
+Teams of volunteers help out in various areas such as preparation of meals, serving of meals, socialize with guests, and of course with the clean up.
+Each night we serve an average of 100 meals.
 While the host churches provide free facilities, the cost of running the program is dependent on donations as this program is self-sufficient and relies on donations to pay all expenses.
 And the most important point is that Volunteers do one hundred percent of the work.
 The Out of the Cold committee finances this vital Community Service entirely through the generosity of supporters such as yourself and the general fundraising efforts by the committees.

 OUT OF THE COLD PROGRAM - St. Catharines Locations: